 The first true American yacht was not built until 1816.
 What is significant about her for our purposes is that she was conceived and constructed expressly for cruising.
 Not that she was a humble vessel.
 Her name, tellingly, was Cleopatra’s Barge, and her owner, George Crowninshield, Jr., the flamboyant eldest son of a wealthy merchant mariner from Salem, Massachusetts, seemed determined that she should live up to it.

-What was unusual about Cleopatra's Barge was the garish and extravagant manner in which she was decorated and furnished.
+What was unusual about Cleopatra’s Barge was the garish and extravagant manner in which she was decorated and furnished.
 Down below she was the acme of sumptuousness.
-Her cabins featured exotic inlaid paneling and floors, gilded deck beams, velvet grab-ropes, fireplaces, chandeliers, sideboards, and secret cupboards crammed full of the finest silver, porcelain, and glassware.
-Her furniture, inspired by Crowninshield's admiration of the recently deposed French emperor Napoleon Bonaparte, was in the Empire style, decorated with imperial eagles.
+Her cabins featured exotic inlaid paneling and floors, gilded deck beams, velvet grab-ropes, fireplaces, chandeliers, and sideboards and secret cupboards crammed full of the finest silver, porcelain, and glassware.
+Her furniture, inspired by Crowninshield’s admiration of the recently deposed French emperor Napoleon Bonaparte, was in the Empire style, decorated with imperial eagles.
 The chairs had lyre-shaped backs and velvet tassels hanging from their seats.
 Her appearance topsides, meanwhile, was deliberately eccentric.
-Her starboard side was painted with bright multicolored stripes, while her port side was painted in an elaborate herringbone pattern.
+Her starboard side was painted with bright, multicolored stripes, while her port side was painted in an elaborate herringbone pattern.
 Her deck, sporting 12 cannon that had no ostensible purpose, was laced with more velvet grab-ropes and featured a life-size wooden Indian that was nailed in place and seemed to have silent command of the entire vessel.

 Crowninshield reportedly paid $50,000 to have this great plaything built, then blew another $50,000 furnishing it, spending in all some $2 million in today’s currency, or nearly ten times what a conventional vessel of similar size cost at the time.
 When he was done, he embarked on what one Salem newspaper described as a “voyage of amusement and travels.”